Benson516/CarND-PID-Control-Project/writeup_proj_8.md

 The **P-gain** (propotional gain) determine the effect of the `p_error` to the final steering value.
 It determine the imeidiate response of the error correction.

-Compare to the final tuened parameter, the following test demonstrate the variation on `Kp`.
+ The following test demonstrate variations on `Kp` from final tuened parameters.

 **a.
 Zero Kp**